-As of the date hereof, the directors and executive officers of the Company, as a group, beneficially own or control or direct, directly or indirectly, an aggregate of 1,800,975 Common Shares, representing approximately 1.6% of the outstanding Common Shares (calculated on an undiluted basis).
+As of the date hereof, the directors and executive officers of the Company, as a group, beneficially own or control or direct, directly or indirectly, an aggregate of 2,770,378 Common Shares, representing approximately 1.62% of the outstanding Common Shares (calculated on an undiluted basis).

 Messrs.
 McDonald and Wonnacott were directors of, and Mr. Granger was an executive officer and director of, one or more of LPRI, LPR Canada and their affiliates at the time when Lone Pine commenced restructuring proceedings under the Companies' Creditors Arrangement Act (Canada) and Chapter 15 of the United States Bankruptcy Code in September 2013, and continued in such capacities through successful implementation of a comprehensive capital reorganization and financial restructuring on January 31, 2014.
 Mr. McDonald was President and Chief Executive Officer of Forest Oil Corporation at the time of its business combination with Sabine Oil & Gas LLC in December 2014, and continued as a director of that corporation (renamed Sabine Oil & Gas Corporation) until July 2016.
 In July 2015, Sabine Oil & Gas Corporation and certain of its subsidiaries commenced proceedings under Chapter 11 of the United States Bankruptcy Code.
 From August 2010 through August 2016, Mr. Sabherwal was Executive Vice President and Chief Financial Officer of FairPoint Communications, Inc., which commenced proceedings under Chapter 11 of the United States Bankruptcy Code in October 2009 and completed its reorganization thereunder in January 2011.
 From November 2005 through March 2009, Mr. Sabherwal was Chief Financial Officer of Aventine Renewable Energy Holdings, Inc., which commenced proceedings under Chapter 11 of the United States Bankruptcy Code in April 2009 and completed its reorganization thereunder in March 2010.
+Dr. Roach was appointed a director of Sonde Resources Corp. ("Sonde") (then named Canadian Superior Energy Inc.) in September 2009 in connection with the completion of the proceedings commenced by that company and certain of its subsidiaries under the CCAA in March 2009 and the implementation of a CCAA plan of compromise or arrangement thereunder.
+Sonde experienced financial distress in late 2014 and filed a voluntary assignment in bankruptcy under the Bankruptcy and Insolvency Act (Canada) on February 2, 2015.
+Dr. Roach and all other directors and officers of Sonde resigned immediately prior to the bankruptcy filing.
+In the circumstances, Sonde did not file its interim filings for the third quarter ended September 30, 2014 as required, and cease trade orders were issued by Alberta, British Columbia, Manitoba, Ontario and Quebec securities regulators in November 2014 and December 2014, respectively.
+Dr. Roach was a director of Porto Energy Corp. ("Porto") from September 2010 until the resignation of all of Porto's directors on May 30, 2014 in connection with the winding down of Porto's operations.
+Trading in Porto's shares on the TSX Venture Exchange were subsequently suspended, and Porto became the subject of cease trade orders by Alberta, British Columbia, Manitoba and Ontario securities regulators in August 2014 for failure to make its interim filings for the quarter ended May 31, 2014.
+Dr. Roach was previously an outside director of KiOR, Inc. ("KiOR"), a Houston-based biofuels company, from July 2010 until his resignation in October 2014.
+KiOR commenced proceedings under Chapter 11 of the United States Bankruptcy Code in March 2014 and completed its reorganization thereunder in June 2015.